The term gallbladder disease is used for several types of conditions that can affect your gallbladder.

 - having a family history of gallstones

 - being female

 - having Crohn’s disease and other conditions that affect how nutrients are absorbed

 Cholecystitis is the most common type of gallbladder disease.
 It presents itself as either an acute or chronic inflammation of the gallbladder.

-After several attacks of acute cholecystitis, the gallbladder will shrink and lose its ability to store and release bile.
+After several attacks of acute cholecystitis, the gallbladder can shrink and lose its ability to store and release bile.
 Abdominal pain, nausea, and vomiting may occur.
 Surgery is often the needed treatment for chronic cholecystitis.

 - extreme pain in the middle of your upper abdomen

 Acalculous gallbladder disease is inflammation of the gallbladder that occurs without the presence of gallstones.
 Having a significant chronic illness or serious medical condition has been shown to trigger an episode.

 Symptoms are similar to acute cholecystitis with gallstones.
 Some risk factors for the condition include: